-I have found that most young students do not have enough performance opportunities before a competiIMG_1206tion or recital.
+I have found that most young students do not have enough performance opportunities before a competition or recital.
 Students need practice performances in order to learn how to keep playing through mistakes.
 The key with practice performances is that there needs to be an element of pressure.
 If there is not enough pressure in the practice performance, students will stop playing and fix mistakes.

 Teachers can have a performance class before a competition or recital, but students need several performance opportunities.
 Therefore, I give students numerous ways that they can create pressure on their own.